• Skip to primary navigation

 • Pour batter into the pan and tap on the counter once lightly.
 This will help release large air bubbles.

-• Immediately invert the pan when you remove the cake from the oven.
-Leave the pan inverted until the cake is cooled completely, around 1 ½ -2 hours.
-This will prevent collapse and keep the cake cloud-soft.
+If confident, immediately invert the pan when you remove the cake from the oven.
+Leave the pan inverted until the cake is fully cooled.
 I like to use two small jars and place the pan upside down using the rim of the pan.
 This way it keeps the cake off any surface to cool.

 • Once the pan is completely cool, run a thin knife around the edge to release it from the sides of the pan.
 Remove the cake and peel off the parchment paper.